Chapter 10-100: Organizational Components of the University of California

 10-130 Organized Research Units

 Academic organizational units are recognized as ORUs by approval of The Regents.
-A Directory of Organized Research Units in the University of California is maintained and periodically issued by the Office of Research and Graduate Studies.
+A Directory of Organized Research Units in the University of California is maintained and periodically issued by the Office of Research and Innovation.
 As a general rule, ORUs are designated by one of the following titles: Institute, Laboratory, Center, or Station.
 These designations shall not be used as formal labels on research projects that are not ORUs.
 Use of the term "Project" is recommended for a research project that is likely to evolve into an ORU after a trial period of operation.
 Some long- established ORUs will continue to be designated by older titles no longer on the above list, such as Institution, Bureau, Division, Foundation, Museum, or Organization.
 Regardless of name, however, all ORUs fall into one of the following ORU categories.

 10-131 Single-Campus Organized Research Unit (ORU)